Deu

 Military and civilian healthcare professionals interested in emergency medicine in extreme environments, CBRN response, and emergency transfusion practices in combat zones.

-Leader: COL Ret W. WIDDERS
+COL Ret W. WIDDERS

-Supporter: Fa.
+Fa.
 RAVIMED, Fa.
 Vitmo Health&Care GmbH, R. RASZEWSKI, Dr. G. BARTEL-LINGG, "Mr. JAKUB"

-Language: EN/DEU
+EN/DEU

-Participant maximum: 24
+24

 This hands-on workshop simulates a high-intensity Mass Casualty (MASCAL) scenario.
 After a brief introduction and practical orientation on various triage algorithms, participants will be divided into small teams.
 Each team will navigate a challenging environment—impaired by fog, limited visibility, and obstacles—to rapidly assess and triage casualties.